Organisational Overview / Our most material issues

 aspects.
 The Venture's operations give rise to a

-industry bodies to track and evaluate the situation and develop an
+bodies to track and evaluate the situation and develop an improved

-improved awareness of and preparation for the risks associated with
+awareness of and preparation for the risks associated with climate change.

-climate change.
-The Venture continues to take steps to reduce its
+The Venture continues to take steps to reduce its carbon footprint.
+These

 Water